 Some people may be more vulnerable to contaminants in drinking water than the general population.
 Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
 EPA/CDC guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline (800-426-4791).

 There are no additional required health effects notices.

 There are no additional required health effects violation notices

 Thank you for allowing us to continue providing your family with clean, quality water this year.
 In order to maintain a safe and dependable water supply we sometimes need to make improvements that will benefit all of our customers.

-We at the MILLCREEK WATER SYSTEM work around the clock to provide top quality drinking water to every tap.
+We at the Millcreek Water System work around the clock to provide top quality drinking water to every tap.
 We ask that all our customers help us protect and conserve our water sources, which are the heart of our community, our way of life, and our children’s future.
-Please call our office if you have questions.
-318-377-6138 Billing and Info and 318-465-5293 Maintenance.
+Please call our office if you have questions: 318-377-6138.